New train service will link Wales, England and Scotland for first time

 The service, described by CrossCountry as the first of its kind, will roll out as part of the timetable change on the 15th of December.

-The service will see a Voyager train from Cardiff and join together at New Street before proceeding onto Edinburgh.
+The service will see a Voyager train from and join together at before proceeding onto Edinburgh.

-On the southbound journey, the train will split at before proceeding to Cardiff and Plymouth.
+On the southbound journey, the train will split at Gloucester before proceeding to Cardiff and Plymouth.

-The train will head from Birmingham via to Leeds and then York, before joining the East Coast Mainline to and Edinburgh.
+The train will head from Birmingham via Burton-on-Trent to and then , before joining the East Coast Mainline to Newcastle and Edinburgh.

 “We’re delighted to introduce this new service joining Cardiff and Edinburgh directly by rail for the very first time – meaning even more connections for customers across the length and breadth of the country.